 - a service that allows transport claiming.

-If the services that you are claiming against do not allow for the different types of transport claiming, the relevant fields will still appear, but no service delivered (SD) records will be created for those services.
+If the services that you are claiming against do not allow for transport claiming, the relevant fields will still appear, but no service delivered (SD) records will be created for those services.

 To claim for transport using sessions: